docker/docs/desktop/extensions-sdk/dev/kubernetes.md

 keywords: Docker, Extensions, sdk, Kubernetes
 ---

-At the time of writing, the Extensions SDK do not provide any API methods to _directly_ interact with the Docker Desktop managed Kubernetes cluster or any other created using other tools such as KinD.
-However, this page provides a way for you to use other SDK APIs to interactive _indirectly_ with a Kubernetes cluster from your Docker extension.
+Currently, the Extensions SDK does not provide any API methods to directly interact with the Docker Desktop managed Kubernetes cluster or any other created using other tools such as KinD.
+However, this page provides a way for you to use other SDK APIs to interact indirectly with a Kubernetes cluster from your Docker extension.

-Upvote [this issue](https://github.com/docker/extensions-sdk/issues/181) in our GitHub repository to show interest to request an API for interacting with Docker Desktop managed Kubernetes.
+To request an API that directly interacts with Docker Desktop-managed Kubernetes, you can upvote [this issue](https://github.com/docker/extensions-sdk/issues/181) in our GitHub repository.

 ## Prerequisites

 ### Enable Kubernetes

 You can use the built-in Kubernetes in Docker Desktop to start a Kubernetes single-node cluster.
-A `kubeconfig` file is a file used to configure access to Kubernetes when used in conjunction with the `kubectl` commandline tool (or other clients).
+A `kubeconfig` file is used to configure access to Kubernetes when used in conjunction with the `kubectl` commandline tool, or other clients.
 Docker Desktop conveniently provides the user with a local preconfigured `kubeconfig` file and `kubectl` command within the user’s home area.
 It is a convenient way to fast-tracking access for those looking to leverage Kubernetes from Docker Desktop.

 ## Ship the `kubectl` as part of the extension

-If your extension needs to interact with Kubernetes clusters, it is recommended to include the `kubectl` commandline tool as part of your extension.
-By doing this, users who install your extension will get `kubectl` installed in their host (providing compatibility across Windows, Mac, and Linux), especially those that didn't get the `kubectl` commandline tool as part of enabling Docker Desktop.
+If your extension needs to interact with Kubernetes clusters, it is recommended that you include the `kubectl` command line tool as part of your extension.
+By doing this, users who install your extension get `kubectl` installed in their host.

-To find out how to ship the `kubectl` commandline tool for multiple platforms as part of your Docker Extension image, click [here](https://docs.docker.com/desktop/extensions-sdk/extensions/multi-arch/#adding-multi-arch-binaries).
+To find out how to ship the `kubectl` command line tool for multiple platforms as part of your Docker Extension image, see [Build multi-arch extensions](https://docs.docker.com/desktop/extensions-sdk/extensions/multi-arch/#adding-multi-arch-binaries).

 ## Examples

 ### Check the Kubernetes API server is reachable

-Once the `kubectl` commandline tool is added to the extension image in the `Dockerfile`, and defined in the `metadata.json`, the Extensions framework will deploy `kubectl` to the users' host when the extension is installed.
+Once the `kubectl` commandline tool is added to the extension image in the `Dockerfile`, and defined in the `metadata.json`, the Extensions framework deploys `kubectl` to the users' host when the extension is installed.

 You can use the JS API `ddClient.extension.host?.cli.exec` to issue `kubectl` commands to, for instance, check whether the Kubernetes API server is reachable given a specific context: